35+ Best fiction books of all time with buy online links

 Buy Disappearing Earth By Julia Phillips

-14. The Dutch House by Ann Patchett
+14. The Dutch House fiction book by Ann Patchett

 The Dutch House is a tale about twins, Danny and Maeve Conroy, their intense connection to the famous family home in which they lived as young children and how their lives evolved over the years.
 Danny weaves the narrative over several non-linear periods of time.
 The various time jumps and thoughts back to key events feel like a puzzle being built, with confusion in the next piece but the complete picture gets clearer and clearer once it’s put.